openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

    Search UI page.
 This enables users to easily see how many attachments are available for an item without having to open the attachment list.
 The count includes all attachment types, including files and links.
 Items with no attachments show no count icon.

+   **Note: Items with restricted attachments show the count of attachments the user has permission to view.**

 ![](media/10410cb217d611cbfb7b68f4fac1dafd.png)